maihoanganh/ctpNCPOP/README.md

 # ctpNCPOP
-- ctpNCPOP is a Julia package of solving noncommutative polynomial optimization problem (NCPOP):
+- ctpNCPOP is a Julia package of solving noncommutative polynomial optimization problem (NCPOP).
+For instance, consider eigenvalue minimization:

 **𝜆_min=inf_{A in S^n} { v*f(A)v : gj(A) >= 0, hj(A) = 0, |v|=1 },**